Part of the Humanities Cultural Programme, one of the founding stones for the

 A new adaption of Euripides' Medea

-Theatre is at its best when it is diverse.
-It’s about living, about people, about educating and sharing through creativity.
-That is our founding principle at Khameleon Productions.
-Celebration of diverse cultures is at the heart of everything we do.
-We want to platform unexplored narratives, untold stories, and new outlooks through interdisciplinary creative forms.
+At Khameleon, we understand that creativity is best when it is diverse.
+The Arts are about living, about people, and about sharing through creativity.
+This is our founding principle at Khameleon.
+Celebrating diverse cultures is at the heart of everything we do.
+We want to explore new narratives, platform untold stories, and discover fresh outlooks through interdisciplinary forms.